Friday, February 8, 2008

 FOR AVERAGE TEMPERATURES:

-www.weather.com.
+visit www.weather.com.
 Just type in a city, and when the city comes up, click averages and records for a closer look at average high and low temperatures and rainfall for every month of the year.

 I also suggest researching studies on how weather affects your mood.
 All I know is that I believe winter is depressing so make sure you have plenty to do to keep you busy!